-Remediation projects allow teams to coordinate on the progress of remediation initiatives.
-It provides visibility into the responsibilities of security and IT teams so that they can easily track and measure the progress of remediation work.
+Remediation projects allow teams to coordinate on the progress of remediation initiatives by providing visibility into the responsibilities of security and IT teams so that they can easily track and measure the progress of remediation work.

 Remediation projects make it simpler to prioritize, drive, and track remediation progress by showing you the true state of the remediation.
-Project metrics are automatically updated as vulnerabilities are found not to exist any more, so that you can fully visualize the achievements of your remediation teams.
+Project metrics automatically update as known vulnerabilities are no longer found, so that you can fully visualize the achievements of your remediation teams.

 With remediation projects, you can: